Chelsea Cebara's Weed Sexuality Has Gravity

 Donnell Alexander (03:39):

 This is someone worth listening to because she comes from a scientific approach.
 She’s not just screwing around.
-Cool.
-But before we talk about this, we have something in them in a newsier vein.
+But before we talk about this, we have something in a newsier event.

 Alex Halperin (03:50):